Building your app screens means dragging and dropping controls onto the screen to create the functionality you want.

 ACTIONS/EVENTS

 This section allows you to apply events and actions to a control, which allows the control to respond to interactions.
-This is the bulk of customization, and in order to fully understand this, we suggest you go through our customization Missions.
+This is the bulk of customization, and in order to fully understand this, we suggest you go through our learn customization video series.

 REFERENCES